Donald Trump clashes with Federal Reserve chief after criticism | DW | 23.08.2019

 He said that he believes the US economy will likely remain stable, but that Trump's trade policies had left it vulnerable.
 He added that the Fed would "act as appropriate" to sustain interest rate cuts announced last month, a remark financial experts have taken to mean that another cut will be forthcoming.

-In July, the Fed reduced rates for the first time in decade, but the notes recently released from the meeting revealed a boardroom deeply divided over whether to, how much, and when the rates should be slashed.
+In July, the Fed reduced rates for the first time in decade, but the notes recently released from the meeting revealed a boardroom deeply divided over how much, when, and even if, the rates should be slashed.

 Trump, seemingly incensed that Powell did not use his speech to announce a cut, accused him of doing nothing to help the country: